Get Started By Contacting us!

 Therefore, hire an asbestos abatement and remediation company in NY to remove the dangerous mineral from your property and protect your children.

-Don't put off repairing your home or business until more severe damage occurs.
-Our certified professionals in Nassau County have years of industry experience and are skilled at resolving unusual problems.
-We also offer sewage clean-up, lead removal, and construction services.
+You shouldn’t wait until more severe damage occurs before repairing your home or business.
+We have certified professionals in Nassau County with years of experience resolving unusual problems.
+Additionally, we provide sewage clean-up, lead removal, and construction services.

-If your company or residence requires asbestos removal service or maintenance in Great Neck, NY, call Green Island Group NY on 631-256-5711.
+Call Green Island Group NY on 631-256-5711 if your company or residence requires asbestos removal service.
 We resolve the asbestos problem aptly and reasonably.

 Great Neck is a region on Long Island, New York, that covers a peninsula on the North Shore and includes nine villages, among them Great Neck, Great Neck Estates, Great Neck Plaza, Kings Point, and Russell Gardens, and a number of unincorporated areas, as well as an area south of the peninsula near Lake Success and the border territory of Queens.
 The incorporated village of Great Neck had a population of 9,989 at the 2010 census, while the larger Great Neck area comprises a residential community of some 40,000 people in nine villages and hamlets in the town of North Hempstead, of which Great Neck is the northwestern quadrant.
 Great Neck has five ZIP Codes (11020-11024), which are united by a park district, one library district, and one school district.